bpiffard/Capstone_Final_Group_Project/README.md

-The link below leads to dashboard on the relationship between media tyoes and customer segments.
+The link below leads to dashboard on the relationship between media types and customer segments.
 There are filters to pick and choose what we eventually want to focus/showcase on.

 [link to dashboard](https://public.tableau.com/app/profile/carlos2209/viz/RelationshipBetweenMediaTypesandCustomerSegments/RelationshipBetweenMediaTypesandCustomerSegments?publish=yes)